 How Do You Take Biologics?

 There are two ways you can take a biologic medications: via infusion or injection.
-Dr. Nandi says the route you take comes down to your personal preference.
+Dr. Nandi says the route you take comes down to your personal preference and insurance coverage.

 "With the IV, you can go to the infusion center and the nurse does the work.
 You don't have to worry about placing a needle in your arm or leg," he explains.
 "Whereas, with the injection, a nurse educator will teach you how to do it, but ultimately, you should be trained to have the confidence to do it yourself."